ETH-Computational-Thinking-Lab/CTL-FAQ/README.md

 ### Problem with anaconda + vscode + numpy/matplotlib

 It seems many of you installed anaconda earlier to use Jupyter, and didn't install miniconda.
 If so, it is eventually not possible to install numpy or other missing packages.
-We do not know yet a solution to this problem, but most likely the following could help:
+The following (1.) was reported to work, the remaining 2. to 5. are additional ideas.

 1. Start vscode: Go to the wheel / Settings.
 Search for: *terminal.integrated.shell.window*.
 Choose *Command prompt*.
    Still in vscode -> wheel -> setting: Search for *terminal.integrated.defaultProfile.windows*.
 Choose *Command prompt*.